davidonete/tiled_integration_plugin/getting-started.md

 **1.-** Get the plugin from the [Unreal Engine Marketplace](https://www.unrealengine.com/marketplace/en-US/product/7cde7c5f731743888f4068c8e8c24f6a) and install it into your Unreal Engine version via the Epic Games Launcher.

-**2.-** Create a new project or open an existing one and activate the plugin in Edit > Plugins > TiledIntegration.
+**2.-** Create a new project or open an existing one and activate the plugin in `Edit > Plugins > TiledIntegration`.
 You will have to restart Unreal Engine afterwards.

 ![Activate plugin](https://davidonete.github.io/tiled_integration_plugin/assets/images/tiled_integration_plugin/activate_plugin.jpg)